nazgull30/GodotYodo1Mas/Readme.md

 ```

 7. Advertising Network ID
-Games for users running iOS 14 or later need to include the network ID of each advertising platform in the attribute list file
+Games for users running iOS 14 or later need to include the network ID of each advertising platform in the GodotYodo1Mas-Info.plist file.
+There is an example of this file in the Yodo1Godot_release_files_1.*.* archive.

 ```
     <key>SKAdNetworkItems</key>